 The quote Rob was given for the procedures he needed ended up hurting a lot more than his tooth pain.
 The estimated cost for a root canal, crown, and a titanium post was between $3000-$3200 CAD!

 Travel has taught us that dental procedures can be incredibly cheaper in other countries.

 I had dental work done in Panama a few years ago and was shocked how much cheaper quality dental work was there.

 Rob knew he had to have the procedures done to fix his broken tooth, but we had to find a way to get them done affordably.

 Lucky for us, we knew someone who had had excellent dental work done for an incredibly cheap price.
 Rob’s Mom had some dental work done while vacationing in Puerta Vallarta Mexico last year.
 She was so impressed with the dentist, the work she had done, and the price.

 We had to find out how much it would cost for the procedures Rob needed with the dentist Mom had seen in Mexico.

 Just Smiles Dental Clinic in Puerta Vallarta offers a variety of dental services including crowns (dental implants), root canals, periodontal services (treatment for gums), and orthodontics.
-The clinic was recommended to Mom by Canadian friends of hers that live in Puerta Vallarta part time.
+The clinic was recommended to Mom by Canadian friends that live in Puerta Vallarta part time.
 Mom’s positive testimonial was the inspiration we needed to find more affordable dental procedures.

 After contacting Just Smiles to find out the costs for the work Rob needed the truth became crystal clear.
 It would cost less than half of what Rob was quoted to travel to Mexico and have the dental work done there!
 That’s including a return flight and accommodation costs for over a week.